Fill your glass in Temecula this season

 Take your pick of autumn events

 Fall in Temecula Valley brings an abundance of gatherings to celebrate the season.
-Pumpkin patches, corn mazes and three weekly farmers markets (Saturdays in Old Town, Tuesdays at Vail Headquarters and Wednesdays at Promenade Temecula) featuring dozens of local producers are among the happenings locals and visitors look forward to each year.
+Pumpkin patches, corn mazes and three weekly farmers markets (Saturdays in Old Town, Tuesdays at Vail Headquarters and Wednesdays at Promenade Temecula) featuring dozens of local producers are among the happenings locals and visitors swoon over each year.
 But there's even more to look forward to in Temecula Valley this fall.

 Engage every sense at local wineries